NFC Least: Cowboys, Eagles, Giants and Washington compete for NFL's worst division

 "How 'Bout Them Cowboys!"

 It all looked so promising in the offseason, didn't it?
-But mediocrity has clung to Dallas in 2020, a first-place lead absent of evidence pointing to a deep playoff run combining with last year's inexcusable failure to hold on to top spot in the division.
+But mediocrity has clung to Dallas in 2020, their defeat to Washington confirming the loss of a first-place lead that had been absent of evidence pointing towards a deep playoff run.

-Monday night's 38-10 throttling at the hands of the Arizona Cardinals means the Cowboys lead the mess with a 2-4 record through the opening six weeks.

 Injury to Dak Prescott looks like it could be defining, and a collapse in production on offense is no surprise.
 But on a positive note for the quarterback, the loss of his record-threatening passing statistics might convince the organisation to meet his wishes when contract negotiations resume at the end of the season.
 Of course, that's assuming Dak wants to stick around.

 The Cowboys have bigger issues than under center.
-Turnovers being one of those, with Dallas having given up a league-high 15 so far, including six interceptions and nine fumbles.
-Of those nine fumbles, Ezekiel Elliott has been guilty of five, two of which came against the Cardinals and both resulted in touchdowns on the ensuing drives.
+Turnovers being one of those, with Dallas having given up a league-high 16 so far, including seven interceptions and nine fumbles.
+Of those nine fumbles, Ezekiel Elliott has been guilty of five, two of which came in the Week Six defeat to the Arizona Cardinals and both resulted in touchdowns on the ensuing drives.

-"The beauty of the thing is, our division isn't doing that well this year, so we've still got a shot at it," said Elliott this week.
-"But we've got to figure this out, I've got to figure this out, lead this team better and help us win football games"

-The flip side to that is an abysmal Cowboys defense, ranked 27th overall and 32nd in scoring, allowing a league-most 84 points from turnovers this year.
-Defensive coordinator Mike Nolan appears to be walking on thin ice.
+The flip side to that is an abysmal Cowboys defense, ranked 27th overall and 32nd in scoring.
+Defensive coordinator Mike Nolan appears to be walking on thin ice, with Tabasco sauce in his eye.

 Season-ending injuries to offensive tackles Tyron Smith and La'el Collins and the recent absence of center Joe Looney makes for a decimated offensive line, while tight end Blake Jarwin is also out for the remainder of the campaign.
 Linebacker Sean Lee is still nursing a sports hernia and Leighton Vander Esch has only just returned from injured reserve.